 live oak, with yellow star thistle, coyote brush, and poison oak in the

 understory.
-Highway 24 is audible and occasionally visible to the right.
+CA 24 is audible and occasionally visible to the right.

 Look back over your shoulder for increasingly broad views of Mount Diablo.

 Rim Trail levels out, and grassy slopes drift downhill to the left, revealing

 the reservoir.
 Soon enough the easy hiking is over, and the trail takes

 the first of many sharp drops, followed by an equally steep ascent.
 At

 0.79 mile, Westview Trail begins to the left at a signed junction.
 Continue

 straight on Rim Trail.

 As Rim Trail continues a pattern of rising